 Why can you have spaghetti for lunch, but if you eat it after 8 pm it will stick to your waistline?

 According to the “experts”, your evening metabolism slows, your body does not need as much energy, and if you do eat them earlier in the day you can burn them off.
 It sounds really logical (like every myth) but science repeatedly tells us that our bodies are not subject to logic and follow their own biological laws.

 Let me explain why when you eat carbs (especially in the evening) is not necessarily associated with weight gain.

-Here is the first rule of fat burning kitchen program by Mike Geary: “Do not eat carbs at night because your metabolism slows down!”
-Yes, but during the day you spend more energy because you’re active engine.
+Here is the first rule of the fat-burning kitchen program by Mike Geary: “Do not eat carbs at night because your metabolism slows down!”
+Yes, but during the day you spend more energy because you’re an active engine.
 That’s a fact.
-Almost all of us spend more energy throughout the day, compared to night.
+Almost all of us spend more energy throughout the day, compared to tonight.
 But when you consume carbohydrates, regardless of the hour, three things may occur:

 - Be used as instant energy

 - Be stored as glycogen in muscle and liver

 - Be converted and stored as fat.
 Nobody wants that, but the key point here is #2

 The body will store carbohydrates as glycogen, no matter when you eat them if your glycogen stores are low.
 This depends on their total consumption for the day (as well as previous days) or if they have trained or engaged in physical activity.